 Diversification is an investment strategy that seeks to mitigate downside by allocating proceeds across a variety of assets or products.
 The goal of diversification is to build a portfolio of investments across unrelated markets, so a downturn in one particular market may not drastically affect the returns of the portfolio as whole.
 Diversification looks to create a smoothing effect, allowing the negative performance of some investments be counteracted by the positive performance of an unrelated asset.
 Diversification is only a strategy, however, and does not guarantee returns and does not protect against losses.

 An example of employing a diversification technique would be owning a portfolio of single family homes, corporate equities, and treasury bonds.
 Although some inherit systematic risk may still exist, an investor would not be fully exposed to the same non-systematic risk across the entire portfolio.

-A lease agreement in which the tenant is responsible for their pro-rata share of both property taxes and premiums for insuring the building,
+Double net lease is a lease agreement in which the tenant is responsible for their pro-rata share of both property taxes and premiums for insuring the building,

-A payment used in the context of purchasing an expensive good or service, whereby the payment is the initial upfront portion of the total amount due
+Down payment is a payment used in the context of purchasing an expensive good or service, whereby the payment is the initial upfront portion of the total amount due